SamKelly-bi/E-Commerce-Pipeline-Project/README.md

 ## Project Overview 🔍

-A new e-commerce startup engaged me to perform an in-depth analysis of its customers, orders, and reviews to uncover key challenges and opportunities for growth in a competitive online marketplace.
+A new e-commerce start-up engaged me to perform an in-depth analysis of its customers, orders, and reviews to uncover key challenges and opportunities for growth in a competitive online marketplace.

 This project demonstrates a complete SQL → Excel → Power BI analytical pipeline, showcasing my ability to deliver end-to-end, job-ready data analysis using realistic business data.
 The process included:

-- Database creation, cleaning, and complex querying in SQL to ensure data accuracy and relational integrity.
+- Database creation, cleaning, and complex querying in SQL to ensure data accuracy and relational integrity

-- Data transformation and validation in Excel to prepare for analysis.
+- Data transformation and validation in Excel to prepare for analysis

-- Development of interactive Power BI dashboards to visualise trends, performance metrics, and actionable insights.
+- Development of interactive Power BI dashboards to visualise trends, performance metrics, and actionable insights

 The result is a streamlined analytical workflow capable of supporting data-driven decision-making and strategic business improvements.